M&S’s beauty advent calendar 2025 is worth £330 – here’s what to know

 This year’s calendar will include Clinique, Colour Wow and Estée Lauder

+While you might be busy enjoying the last few weeks of summer, Christmas has come early in the beauty world.
+Brands including Liberty, Space NK and No7 are already looking ahead to the festive season by unveiling this year’s beauty advent calendars.

-Forget chocolate countdowns, the best beauty advent calendars are the alternative festive tradition that I get on board with every year.
-But while heavy hitters like Liberty, Harrods and Selfridges come with a hefty price tag, M&S’s cult-favourite calendar tends to set you back less than £50.
+Forget chocolate countdowns; these calendars are becoming an excellent – if expensive – alternative.
+But while heavy hitters like Liberty, Harrods and Selfridges come with a hefty price tag, M&S’s cult-favourite calendar tends to set you back less than £100.

-A sell-out hit year after year, the high street stalwart usually offers an indulgent edit of winter beauty essentials from household names – think Benefit, Clinique, Ren, Percy & Reed and Living Proof.
-The line-up typically boasts an overall value of more than £300, and comes packaged in a velvet vanity case that can be reused long after Christmas.
+A sell-out hit year after year, the high street stalwart has just unveiled its line-up for 2025.
+An indulgent edit of winter beauty essentials from household names – think Benefit, Clinique, Percy & Reed and This Works – the line-up boasts an overall value of more than £300.
+This year, British fashion designer Bella Freud has designed the calendar packaging, fresh from her sell-out fashion collaboration with M&S.

-I’ve been reviewing beauty advent calendars for four years, having tested brands from John Lewis and Lookfantastic to Boots and plenty more.
-But M&S remains my favourite.
+I’ve been reviewing beauty advent calendars for years, testing brands from John Lewis and Lookfantastic to Boots and plenty more.
+However, M&S remains my favourite.
 Not only is it affordable, but the contents promise plenty of variety and include brands you can really trust.

-While you might be busy enjoying the last few weeks of summer, true to form, Christmas has come early in the beauty world.
-Brands including Liberty, Space NK and No7 are already looking ahead to the festive season by unveiling this year’s countdowns and The Independent’s beauty writer, Lucy, has rounded up all the best beauty advent calendars you need to know about.

-Following suit, M&S has hinted to its own offering for 2025 with a new page on its site, featuring a silhouette of this year’s calendar.
-The stalwart has also revealed how much it is worth, how many full-size products you'll be treated to and some of the brands on the roster.
+The retailer has finally revealed the brands and products on its roster for 2025 – as well as the price and launch date.
 Here’s everything you need to know about M&S’s beauty advent calendar.

 When can you shop M&S’s beauty advent calendar 2025?